Daniel Shays: Plan to seize the Springfield Arsenal

-On November 28, a posse of some 300 men rode to Groton to arrest Job Shattuck and other protest leaders in the area.
-Shattuck was chased down and arrested on the 30th, and was wounded by a sword slash in the process.
+On November 28, a posse of around 300 men rode to Groton to arrest Job Shattuck and other protest leaders in the area.
+Shattuck was chased-down and arrested on the 30th, and was wounded by a sword slash in the process.
 This action and the arrest of other protest leaders in the eastern parts of the state radicalized those in the west, and they began to organize an overthrow of the state government.
 "The seeds of war are now sown", wrote one correspondent in Shrewsbury, and by mid-January rebel leaders spoke of smashing the "tyrannical government of Massachusetts."

 While government forces organized in the east, Shays, Day, and other rebel leaders in the west organized their forces, establishing regional regimental organizations that were run by democratically elected committees.
 Their first major target was the federal armory in Springfield.
-General Shepard had, however, pursuant to orders from Governor Bowdoin, taken possession of the armory and used its arsenal to arm a force of some 1,200 militia.
+General Shepard had, however, pursuant to orders from Governor Bowdoin, taken possession of the armory and used its arsenal to arm a force of around 1,200 militia.

 Attack and collapse

 The insurgents were organized into three major groups, and intended to surround and simultaneously attack the armory.
 Shays led one group east of Springfield near Palmer, Luke Day had a second force across the Connecticut River in West Springfield, and the third force, under Eli Parsons, was to the north at Chicopee.
 The rebels had planned their assault for January 25, but Luke Day changed this at the last minute, sending Shays a message indicating he would not be ready to attack until the 26th.
-Day's message was intercepted by Shepard's men, so the militia of Shays and Parsons, some 1,500 men, approached the armory on the 25th not knowing they would have no support from the west.
+Day's message was intercepted by Shepard's men, so the militia of Shays and Parsons, around 1,500 men, approached the armory on the 25th not knowing they would have no support from the west.

 When Shays and his forces neared the armory, they found Shepard's militia waiting for them.
-Shepard first ordered warning shots fired over the approaching Shaysites' heads, and then ordered two cannons to fire grape shot at Shays' men.
+Shepard first ordered warning shots fired over the approaching Shaysites' heads, and then ordered two cannons to fire grapeshot at Shays' men.
 Four Shaysites were killed and twenty wounded.
 There was no musket fire from either side, and the rebel advance collapsed.
 Most of the rebel force fled north, eventually regrouping at Amherst.
 On the opposite side of the river, Day's forces also fled north, also eventually reaching Amherst.